 The Central European Initiative (CEI) was founded in 1989 by Austria (neutral), Hungary (Warsaw pact), Italy (NATO) and Yugoslavia (non-aligned).
 Today it consists of 18 member states, 10 of which are EU members (Austria, Bulgaria, Croatia, Czech Republic, Hungary, Italy, Poland, Romania, Slovakia, Slovenia) and 8 non-EU members (Albania, Belarus, Bosnia and Herzegovina, Macedonia, Moldova, Montenegro, Serbia, Ukraine).

-The headquarters of the CEI are located in Trieste.
+The headquarter of the CEI is located in Trieste.
 The positions of the Secretary General and of her/his alternate traditionally rotate between Austria and Italy which are the main contributors to the CEI budget.
-Today the Italian diplomat Giovanni Caracciolo di Vietri holds the function of the Secretary General, the Austrian diplomat Margit Waestfelt is his Alternate.
+Today the Italian diplomat Giovanni Caracciolo di Vietri holds the function of the Secretary General, the Austrian diplomat Margot Klestil-Löffler is his Alternate.

 The CEI also holds a trust fund at the EBRD.
 Out of the contributions the CEI finances activities and projects for cultural, economic and scientific cooperation while focusing on future EU memberships or the EU Neighborhood Policy.
 Priority is given to capacity building of the non-EU CEI Member States (e.g. technological development, transport and energy).